anandhukrishna1998/Blog-Post-Agentic_AI-Writer/README.md

 # Blog-Post-Agentic_AI-Writer

 This project demonstrates how to use **CrewAI** in conjunction with **SerperDevTool** to automate content creation workflows.
 The project is structured to research a topic from the web, create a detailed blog post based on the research, and summarize the findings for a LinkedIn post.
-This process is powered by **Agents**, **Tasks**, and the **LLM** model for natural language processing.
+This process is powered by **Agents**, **Tasks**, and the **Gemini** model for natural language processing.

 ## Introduction